Skip to main content

 In 2025, 20% down is $84,000.
 At median income, that’s 12.6 months of gross pay, a 50% increase in the savings burden.

-And that ignores the fact that today’s young adults carry far more student loan debt (average of $37,000 per borrower, per the Federal Reserve Bank of New York), making it harder to save in the first place.
+And that ignores the fact that today’s young adults carry far more student loan debt (average of approximately $39,000 per borrower, per federal student loan data), making it harder to save in the first place.

 The interest rate illusion